-The history of Chateau de Versailles is associated with the history of three French Kings.
+The history of Versailles Palace is associated with the history of three French Kings.
 Sun King reigned from 1648 until 1715.
 He commissioned Versailles Palace and moved his court from Paris to Versailles in 1682.
 The representation of the Palace in 1668 by Pierre Patel, with the newly designed gardens by Le Notre and the older Louis XIII castle, helps us understand the stunning work ordered by Sun King and accomplished in fifty years.
 Until his death in 1715, Versailles remained the heart of the most powerful kingdom of Europe.
 His successors, Louis XV and Louis XVI, ruled France from Versailles until 1789 when the revolution put an end to the glorious and royal history of the palace.
-Chateau de Versailles.
+Versailles Palace.

 Louis XIII, King of France since 1610, commissioned in 1624 a hunting lodge in the village of Versailles near Paris.
 In 1661, his son, King Louis XIV, also named Sun King, commissioned the design of the great Versailles Gardens.